Sinflower/TES-Patcher/README.md

 In the example picture above main is located inside *Arc* therefore the TES Patcher has to be called with `-m Arc`.

 #### Important information ####
-The extraction is not incremental, every rerun will override existing files therefore it is recommended to backup existing
+The extraction is not incremental nor will a rerun override existing files, therefore it is necessary to move existing
-work before rerunning the extraction.
+work to a different directory or set a different output directory before rerunning the extraction.
+In case no translation is provided for an entry, the text will be set to the *original* string, (the text after `> BEGIN STRING`)
+this should be kept in mind when working with multiple translation folders.

 ----------